-As Season 16 is ongoing, let’s take a look at the best weapons to use to secure the most kills and victories in Apex Legends.
+As Season 18 is ongoing, let’s take a look at the best weapons to use to secure the most kills and victories in Apex Legends.

 Respawn does not randomly put new weapons into Apex Legends and lets the players figure it out.
 Instead, they observe many aspects such as weapons’ pick rate, effectiveness in casual, ranked, and tournament matches, and more.
 After looking at these factors, Respawn makes changes to the weapons at the beginning of every new Season.

-Apex Legends Season 16 Weapon Tier List
+Apex Legends Season 18 Weapon Tier List

 To rate different tiers of weapons in Apex Legends, we first look at their raw damage output and ease of handling for players of all skill levels.
-Also, remember that weapons exclusive to the care packages will always be powerful compared to other weapons.
+Also, remember that weapons exclusive to the Care Packages will always be powerful compared to other weapons.
 Unsurprisingly, those will be rated as S-tier weapons on our list.

 Furthermore, A-tier status is given to weapons that are viable for all stages of a game in Apex.
-And they are only bested by the care package weapons.
+And they are only bested by the Care Package weapons.
 Moving forward, B and C-tier weapons are just average when it comes to performance.
 And lastly, D-tier weapons are what Respawn calls “meme” weapons, as they are very ineffective in most cases and should only be used in dire situations.

 Keep in mind that this list is only for the current meta.
 This list will change with time as new weapons are added to the game.
 Also, as with any other tier list, this one is exceptionally subjective.

-|S-Tier||Kraber, RE-45, Bocek Bow, Hemlok|
+|S-Tier||Kraber, L-Star, Bocek Bow, Prowler|